 1. Don’t be embarrassed to use your dog voice

-Reading to dogs has been shown to calm anxious and high-energy dogs in shelters, and brings shy dogs out of their shells.
+Also, reading to dogs has been shown to calm anxious and high-energy dogs in shelters, and brings shy dogs out of their shells.

 2. Be a good listener